 4. Number of Questions and Time to Complete Test

-5. How often can I take the computer-based TOEFL test
+5. How often can I take the TOEFL iBT test

 6. List of possible TOEFL writing section topics

-7. International TOEFL CBT Registration and Test Center Locations List
+7. International TOEFL IBT Registration and Test Center Locations List

 The purpose of the TOEFL test is to evaluate the English proficiency of people who are non-native English speakers.
 In addition, international companies, government agencies, scholarship programs, and recruitment agencies use TOEFL scores to evaluate English proficiency.